CocktailJS/cocktailjs.github.io/docs/index.md

 This is a helper to define getters and setters for the given properties.
 All the properties specified here become part of the subject (class prototype or object) with the specified value.
 For any non boolean properties the **get[PropertyName]** and **set[PropertyName]** methods are created.
 If the property is a boolean then an **is[PropertyName]** method is created instead of the getter.
+When the subject is an Object that already contains a property with the same name then only getters and setters are added to the object keeping the original value.
 >Example

 ````javascript